shangzhi-hong/RfEmpImp/README.md

 ## Random-forest-based multiple imputation evolved

-This is the repository for `RfEmpImp`, an R package for multiple imputation using chained random forests (RF).
+`RfEmpImp` is an R package for multiple imputation using chained random forests (RF).
-`RfEmpImp` implemented prediction-based and node-based multiple imputation algorithms using random forests and currently operates under the multiple imputation computation framework [`mice`](https://CRAN.R-project.org/package=mice).
+This R package provides prediction-based and node-based multiple imputation algorithms using random forests, and currently operates under the multiple imputation computation framework [`mice`](https://CRAN.R-project.org/package=mice).
-`RfEmpImp` contains both newly proposed and improved algorithms for random-forest-based multiple imputation of missing data.
 For more details of the implemented imputation algorithms, please refer
 to: [arXiv:2004.14823](https://arxiv.org/abs/2004.14823) (further
 updates soon).